dpmagill/iphys-toolbox/README.md

 # FacePulseRate: A Suite of Features to Facilitate the Use of iPhys Toolbox

-FacePulseRate returns frame-by-frame blood volume pulse (BVP) and windows of pulse rate from a face present within an input video.
-This toolbox accepts pre-recorded video rather than video streams.
-The benefit of pre-recorded video is that some operations can be aware of the future (they can look ahead in the video), which improves the accuracy of ROI placement.
+FacePulseRate returns frame-by-frame blood volume pulse (BVP) and windows of pulse rate from a face present within a pre-recorded (not streaming) input video.

 FacePulseRate is designed to return output from the four (as of November, 2019) blood volume pulse (BVP) algorithms provided by iPhys Toolbox (McDuff & Blackford, 2019).
 As in iPhys Toolbox, the pulse rate of an interval of time (termed a window here) is calculated from BVP by conducting a fast Fourier transform (FFT) to select the greatest peak.

+## Use Case

+FacePulseRate has been designed for researchers interested in acquiring pulse rate from videos, which have the benefit of being recorded remotely and without contact, in contrast with traditional instruments.
+FacePulseRate is ready to use; that is, code does not need to be added or modified.
+In fact, all features of FacePulseRate are available from the relatively short Matlab scripts (i.e., .mlx files) included.
+Only introductory experience with programming languages is assumed.

 ## Purpose